This page has been automatically translated. Please refer to the page in French if needed.

 Bank loans

-Publié le 30 septembre 2025 - Directorate of Legal and Administrative Information (Prime Minister)
+Publié le 02 avril 2026 - Public Service / Directorate of Legal and Administrative Information (Prime Minister)

-Are you considering taking out a home loan?
+Are you considering taking out a mortgage?
 Would you like to know how much the loan will cost you in addition to the amount borrowed?
-The notice published in Official Journal of 30 September 2025 indicates the ceiling for the rate of mortgage loan wear taken over 20 years and more, for the last quarter of the year.
+The legal ceilings applicable to a home loan are updated to 1er April.

-The usury rate is the maximum legal interest rate that credit institutions are allowed to charge when they grant you a loan.
-Regulated by the Consumer Code, it is set up by the State to protect borrowers, and set by the Central Bank on the basis of the rates charged by banks in the previous 3 months.
+Usage rate is the maximum legal interest rate that credit institutions are allowed to charge when they grant you a loan.
+It is regulated by the Consumer Code and aims to protect borrowers.
+It is set by the Banque de France on the basis of the rates charged by the banks in the previous 3 months.

-There are different rates of wear and tear depending on the type of loan you are granted, its amount and its duration.
+There are different rates of wear and tear depending on the type of loan, its amount and its duration.
+It applies to all credits contracted by individuals, associations, professionals and companies.

 - the application fee;